z3y/glim/README.md

 - Currently requires a GPU with the `VK_KHR_ray_query` extension, however it will support any GPU with a software BVH in the future.
 Check GPU support here `https://vulkan.gpuinfo.org/listdevices.php`, most modern GPUs should work.
 - While the lightmapper is fully working, it is still in early stages, theres room for improvement and it might lack some features (Check the [TODO](./TODO.md) list)

+## Support
 - If you'd like to see it further improved, consider supporting on [Patreon](https://patreon.com/z3y)
+- Alternatively you can consider buying some of my assets on [Booth](https://z3y.booth.pm/)

 ### Denoiser Setup